ssolanki/github-card-component/README.md

 If above doesn't work please let me know, I will send the build directory or host somewhere.

-Note: per IP request are limited by github.
+Note: per IP requests are limited to 60 for unauthorized sources.